 There are a number of things that must be considered when selecting an abseil rail.
 It is imperative that the rail provides an unquestionably reliable anchor for both the work being carried out and any rescues that may have to be performed.
-All rope access work must be properly planned and have detailed method statements and risk assessments that are site specific.
+All rope access work must be properly planned and have detailed method statements and risk assessments that are site specific as detailed in the IRATA code of practice.